chicago-relaxed-memory/seqcomp/paper/POPL22_rebuttal_response.md

 (Promising [Kang-al:POPL17], Weakestmo [Chakraborty-Vafeiadis:POPL19], MRD [Paviotti-al:ESOP20], PwP [Jagadeesan-al:OOPSLA20]).
 The point of the submission is to make the idea of tracking dependencies with logic, proposed by Jagadeesan et. al [2020], to be compositional on the SEQ operator.
+[MB -- the last sentence casts the motivation of the paper in a minimising way.]

 Also, a compiler does not have to use the proposed semantics directly, i.e., for calculating dependencies.
 Instead, the semantics has to be a wrapper over a reasonable set of compiler optimizations.
 That is, the optimizations